-Results 1–10 of 60 for "Curriculum"X related to "Sex and Love in Intimate Relationships" Refine Your Search Refine Your Search TopicEducation (44)HIV & AIDS (7)Race (6)Personality (5)Testing issues (3) 10 more... [+] Children (2)Law & psychology (2)Learning & memory (2)Sleep (2)Bullying (1)Death & dying (1)Emotional health (1)Schizophrenia (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Engle, T. L. (1) 24 more... [+] Ernst, Randal M. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 60 Previous 1 2 3 ...
+Results 1–10 of 60 for "Curriculum"X related to "Sex and Love in Intimate Relationships" Refine Your Search Refine Your Search TopicEducation (45)HIV & AIDS (7)Race (6)Personality (5)Testing issues (3) 10 more... [+] Children (2)Law & psychology (2)Learning & memory (2)Sleep (2)Bullying (1)Death & dying (1)Emotional health (1)Schizophrenia (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Engle, T. L. (1) 24 more... [+] Ernst, Randal M. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 60 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 3.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
-Curriculum 4.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 7.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 8.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 9.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 10.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 59 for "Curriculum"X related to "Sex and Love in Intimate Relationships"
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 6.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 7.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
+Curriculum 8.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 9.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 10.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 60 for "Curriculum"X related to "Sex and Love in Intimate Relationships"